FinalSpite/Find-the-Cherries-game/README.md

 # Find-the-Cherries-game
-Quick and easy game made in python
+Quick and easy game made in Python

+Make sure that you have Python and the following packages installed via the built-in pip command with python pygame tkinter (and ttkbootstrap, as well as customtkinter) PIL (pillow) tempfile subprocess (I don't remember if it is included)

+after that, the scores should work and everything